jlu-ilr-hydro/odmf/docs/docs/source/odmf/development.md

 ## Migration
 Differences of the database schemas of ODMF and ODM:
 * odmf.dataset attributes start and end, can be identical in the rare case of a size of just one record.

+### WaterOneFlow

+Details on the implementation of the WaterOneFlow interface for ODMF server software.

+* What parts communicate how
+* SQL Views as mapping from ODMF schema to ODM schema

 ### Schema mapping validity